-Besides money laundering, additional threats arouse these last few years that solicited a strict regulatory response.
-Terrorist financing has been a huge issue as money transfer channels are used to finance terrorist activities across the world.
+Besides money laundering, additional threats arose in these last few years, that solicited a strict regulatory response.
+Terrorist financing has been a huge issue, as money transfer channels are used to finance terrorist activities across the world.
 Thus it became imperative to not only know the identity of a customer but to also judge the character of the client and to assess the possible purposes they might be using the service for.
 KYC rules apply not only to banks but to any institution that offers financial services through which users can move money.
-These services could include online wallets such as PayPal or Skrill, money transfer services like Western Union, exchanges and brokerages and so on.
+These services could include online wallets such as PayPal or Skrill, money transfer services like Western Union, exchanges and brokerages, and so on.

-You might have also noticed that some exchanges require more information and proof than the others.
+You might have also noticed that certain exchanges request more information and proof than the others.
 This could happen for several reasons.
 Some jurisdictions might have a more strict approach with KYC requirements, while others may be more lenient.
 So, depending on where the service provider is incorporated, they might be subject to different requirements.
-Also, even though there are regulatory forces overseeing the KYC implementations of private companies, sometimes they do not publish detailed guidelines on how to achieve a satisfactory process of user identification.
+Also, even though there are regulatory forces overseeing the implementation of the KYC process in private companies, sometimes they do not publish detailed guidelines on how to achieve a satisfactory process of user identification.
 In such cases, it falls upon the companies to decide how extensive a process to implement.
-Some choose to be safe and require more information from customers, while other think that tedious registration might scare away potential clientele.
+Some choose to be safe and require more information from customers, while others think that tedious registration might scare away the potential clientele.

-Some of the processes that the financial providers might be required to go through include verifying the identity of the customers, checking if there are real people behind the accounts, double-checking the prohibited lists to see if the customer has come under question and assessing if the customer might use the services in the future for money laundering or other illegal purposes.
+So what is KYC process that some of the financial providers might be required to go through?
+Those include verifying the identity of the customers, checking if there are real people behind the accounts, double-checking the prohibited lists to see if the customer has come under question and assessing if the customer might use the services in the future for money laundering or other illegal purposes.

 KYC procedures differ for individual clients and companies.
 For CIP, companies are required to gather the following information on individual clients: Name, date of birth, address, identification number.
 Depending on the riskiness of a client, some additional information might be required.
-Banks and financial institutions might rely on third parties for this information under certain circumstances.
-For companies, under CIP, service providers might be required to collect the following information: certified articles of incorporation, business license, a financial statement, financial references, etc.
+Banks and financial institutions might rely on third party KYC vendors for this information, under certain circumstances.
+For companies, under CIP, service providers might be required to collect the following information: certified articles of incorporation, business license, financial statement, financial references, etc.

 In addition, gathering and processing information is often expensive and requires human resources that might not be readily available at companies.
-In such cases, it is often easier and cheaper to hire other companies with the processes already set up and ready to go.
+In such cases, it is often easier and cheaper to find KYC outsourcing services, with the processes already set up and ready to go.

 KYC solutions range in services that they provide.
-Some might take on an advisory role and give companies legal counsel on how effective their KYC procedures are.
-Others offer technologic solutions such as biometric processing and engineering of client registration procedures.
+Some might take on an advisory role and give companies legal counsel on how effective their KYC services are.
+Others offer technologic solutions, such as biometric processing and engineering of client registration procedures.
 For virtually any company handling money, that also deals with a large customer base, it is impossible to comply with KYC regulations without automating the process.
 This can only be done through advanced technology, which is expensive to develop.
-For this reason, third party KYC solutions have emerged that offer already set up automated processes.
+For this reason, third party KYC service providers have emerged, which offer already set up automated processes.

-Some firms offer more continues services like transaction monitoring.
+Some firms offer more continuous services, like transaction monitoring.
 These providers use intelligent software to look at users’ transactions more comprehensively.
 They are able to find operations that fall out of the ordinary behavior of a specific user.
-There are also blacklist providers that maintain a list of customers that had been judged as high-risk at some point before.
+There are also blacklist KYC providers, that maintain a list of customers that had been judged as high-risk at some point before.
 These lists are used to cross-check the customer base to easily identify potential high-risk clients.